the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 # leanpub-end-insert
 ~~~~~~~

 JavaScript automatically adjusts data types for us under the hood, which is not always the desired behavior, however, once we get used to it, it saves us lots of extra work which we would normally have to perform with manual/explicit **type conversions**.
-The following example shows this redundancy:
+The following example shows this redundancy that we would have to deal with without type coercion by using manual/explicit type conversions:

 {title="index.js",lang="javascript"}
 ~~~~~~~